Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 # **IV - Adherence to Chain of Command Policy**

-* Users are expected to go in order from lowest rank to highest rank when they have an issue/inquiry.
-They should begin at the lowest rank that can assist them and move up rank by rank.
+Definition: Failure to go in order from lowest rank to highest rank when you have an issue/inquiry.
+You should begin at the lowest rank that can assist you and move up rank by rank.

 **Proper Enforcement for Violation**
 > **[1]:** Staff Warning